LivingLogic/LivingLogic.Python.xist/MIGRATION.rst

 All the classes in :mod:`ll.xist.ns.specials` that are specific to HTML generation have been moved to the new module :mod:`ll.xist.ns.htmlspecials`.

-The module :mod:`ll.xist.ns.html` has been updated to the &xhtml; specification, so there might be some changes.
+The module :mod:`ll.xist.ns.html` has been updated to the XHTML specification, so there might be some changes.
 The new feature for specifying attribute restrictions has been used, so e.g. you'll get warnings for missing ``alt`` attributes in :class:`img` elements.
 These warnings are issued via the warning